Use books and videos in the classroom to teach kids self-regulation strategies during social-emotional learning lessons and activities with kids.

-Teach Self-Regulation Strategies with these Popular Books and Videos
+Self-Regulation Strategies to Teach Kids with Books and Videos

 Self-regulation involves being able to identify when you are upset, calming down, and controlling your reactions.
 When students become frustrated or angry, they often need help coping with their feelings.
 Methods such as breathing exercises, meditation, or yoga are helpful.
 Reading books or watching videos introduce concepts to children and help them understand ways to relieve overwhelming emotions.

 Books that Teach Self Control and Self-Regulation Strategies

 These books are great for grabbing students’ attention and educating them effectively.
 Use them for a read-aloud or small group lesson to teach important social-emotional skills.

 1. The Kids’ Guide to Staying Awesome and In Control by Lauren Brukner: This book teaches kids how to regulate their feelings and emotions.
 Also, it has plenty of examples of ways to cope with those feelings and take action to control them.